bdpedigo/talks/docs/slides/si/si.md

 <!-- _footer: Pedigo et al. eLife (2023) -->

 ---
-# Should we be surprised?
+# An overall difference in density
 <div class="columns">
 <div>

-- For all significant comparisons, probabilities on the right hemisphere are higher
+- For significant comparisons, probabilities on right side are higher
-- Even the overall densities are different (1-block/Erdos-Renyi model)
+- Even network densities are different<br>(1-block/Erdos-Renyi model)
 - Maybe the right is just a "scaled up" version of the left?
    - $H_0: \color{#66c2a5}B^{(L)} \color{black}  = c \color{#fc8d62}B^{(R)}$
   where $c$ is a density-adjusting constant, $\frac{\color{#66c2a5} p^{(L)}}{\color{#fc8d62} p^{(R)}}$